sourcebots/docs/content/tutorials/kit-assembly.md

 - Screwdriver (2mm flat-head)
 - 2 x Motor

-Obtain any other needed tools/supplies yourself
+You will need to obtain any other needed tools/supplies yourself.

 {{% notice info %}}
-_CamCons_ are the [green connectors](../kit-assembly.files/camcons.png) used to supply power to our kits.
+_CamCons_ are the [green connectors](../kit-assembly.files/camcons.png) used for power wiring within our kit.
 {{% /notice %}}

 ## Important notes before you start
 {{% notice warning %}}
-Make sure to read all these **before** you start assembly
+Make sure to read all these **before** you start assembly.
 {{% /notice %}}

 - Do not disassemble/reassemble your kit without first switching it off and unplugging the battery and check it thoroughly before plugging it in and switching it on again (don’t be afraid to ask someone to check your kit before you do so).
 If something is connected up wrongly when the kit is powered up, it may damage the components.